Meghan Markle Made Her First Public Appearance Post Megxit

 This isn't the only plan Markle has for this new phase of life.
 She reportedly signed a voiceover deal with Disney after Prince Harry gassed her up to CEO Bob Iger back at the Lion King premiere.
 She will reportedly donate her earnings to the wildlife charity Elephants Without Borders.

-While the Queen seemed initially blindsided by the news, earlier this week she issued a statement of support for her son and daughter-in-law.
+While the Queen seemed initially blindsided by the news, earlier this week she issued a statement of support for her grandson and granddaughter-in-law.

 "Today my family had very constructive discussions on the future of my grandson and his family," it reads.
 "My family and I are entirely supportive of Harry and Meghan’s desire to create a new life as a young family.
 Although we would have preferred them to remain full-time working Members of the Royal Family, we respect and understand their wish to live a more independent life as a family while remaining a valued part of my family."

-Note: Correction: This post initially stated that Meghan Markle and Prince Harry were the son and daughter-in-law of Queen Elizabeth.
-It has since been updated.